LLNL/boxfish/docs/userguide/projections.rst

+.. _projections-label:

 Projections
 ===========

 Projections define the mapping of one entity to another and are used to calculate and display data associated with one entity and subdomain to another.
 Valid projections on a run should be defined in the run's meta-file.
+Boxfish is capable of chaining existing projections together as necessary in order to project data whenever possible.

 All projections require ``filetype``, ``type``, ``subdomain``, and ``flags`` fields.
 The ``filetype`` field will always bee ``projection`` (as opposed to